cabralchege/Cabral-s-Portfolio/README.md

 ## Technology Used
 - HTML- It was used to display the contents of the page
 - CSS- It was used to style the page
+## Technical Requirements
+- An internet browser on your computer or phone
+- Connection to the internet
+-
 ## Project's Live Link
 - https://cabralchege.github.io/Cabral-s-Portfolio/